Here's how to know if you're eligible to book a COVID-19 vaccine appointment in DC

 Q: If you’re not eligible for an appointment yet, how can you ensure you’re aware when your time comes?

-A: That same alert system will also work for District residents who aren’t in phase 1A or 1B.
+A: The District also has an alert system that will notify residents who aren’t in phase 1A or 1B.

 Visit the website and sign up for alerts via email or text message in order to know when you're eligible to get vaccinated.

-If you need any additional assistance with signing up for alerts, an appointment or if you don’t have access to a computer, you can reach the District’s call center for help at 855-363-0333.
+If you need any additional assistance with signing up for alerts, an appointment or if you don’t have access to a computer in D.C., you can reach the District’s call center for help at 855-363-0333.